Tieguanyin Oolong Tea

 Tieguanyin (鐵觀音) translates literally as “Iron Goddess of Mercy.”
 The name honours Guanyin (觀音), the Buddhist bodhisattva of compassion, while the “iron” part reflects both the dense, heavy feel of the tightly rolled leaves and the strength of the tea’s flavour.

-Tieguanyin is a celebrated oolong tea originally from Anxi County in Fujian, China.
+Tieguanyin is a celebrated oolong tea widely produced in Taiwan and known for its smooth floral character and elegant complexity.
 It is crafted through partial oxidation and careful roasting, producing tightly rolled leaves that gradually unfurl during brewing.
-With each infusion, the tea reveals a complex profile of floral, creamy, and subtly toasty notes, making it one of the most beloved oolongs worldwide.
+With each infusion, the tea reveals layers of floral, creamy and subtly toasty notes, making it one of the most loved oolong teas for both everyday drinking and traditional gong fu brewing.

 How many times can I steep Tieguanyin leaves?